China home prices up in December, investment growth slows

 REBOUND RISKS

-Rocketing property prices were a major consequence of China's last economic stimulus effort, the 4 trillion yuan ($635 billion) package launched in 2008 at the depths of the global financial crisis.
+Rocketing property prices were a major consequence of China's last economic stimulus effort, the 4 trillion yuan (397 billion pounds) package launched in 2008 at the depths of the global financial crisis.

 A Reuters poll showed in December that economists expected China's national home prices to rise an annual 7 percent in 2013 and 5 percent in 2014.